FabriceSalvaire/pythonic-gcode-machine/doc/sphinx/source/installation.rst

 Then open the `Anaconda Navigator <https://docs.continuum.io/anaconda/navigator/>`_ and launch a console for your root environment.

-You can now run *pip* to install PythonicGCodeMachine in your root environment using this command:
+You can now run *pip* to install PythonicGcodeMachine in your root environment using this command:

 .. code-block:: sh

-  pip install PythonicGCodeMachine
+  pip install PythonicGcodeMachine

 On Linux
 --------

 Firstly, you have to install Python 3 from your distribution.

-Then you can install PythonicGCodeMachine using *pip* or from source.
+Then you can install PythonicGcodeMachine using *pip* or from source.
 See supra.

 On OSX
 ------